 - ABSORB—take in all aspects of the spoken message, implicit and explicit and nonverbal clues.
 Do not judge or evaluate.

-- REFLECTIVE FEEDBACK—mirror, reflect, or feedback what you have heard and why the contributor claims to be valid.
+- REFLECT & FEEDBACK—mirror, reflect, or feedback what you have heard and why the contributor claims to be valid.

 - CONFIRM—receive confirmation from the speaker that you heard the participant’s message accurately.
 If not, start the method over again at the beginning by having the speaker restate their view.